Irina-Nazarova/Serves-_parser/README.md

 # Serves-parser
-This is a test assignment for an internship at avito.ru.
-Service that allows you to monitor the change in the number of ads in Avito for a specific search query and region
+A service that allows you to track changes in the number of ads in Avito for a specific search query.

 ### How to deploy a project